whitestrannik/my-day/docs/development-tasks.md

 This list tracks the implementation progress of the My-Day mood and thoughts tracker.

+**Development Environment Note:** All development for this project is currently being done on a Windows machine using PowerShell as the command line interface.
+Care should be taken to ensure commands are compatible and that console output is carefully verified for successful execution of operations like Git commands.

 ## Phase 1: Core Structure & Setup (Mostly Done)

 - [x] Initialize project with Vite + React + TypeScript